 }

 This is the automatically generated test module.
-The attribute cfg stands for configruation, and tells Rust that the following item should only be included given a certain configuration.
+The attribute cfg stands for configuration, and tells Rust that the following item should only be included given a certain configuration.
 In this case, the configuration is test, provided by Rust for compiling and running tests.
 By using this attribute, Cargo only compiles our test code if we actively run the tests with cargo test.
 This includes any helper functions that might be within this module, in addition to the functions annotated with #[test].

 Testing Private Functions